MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-enable-azure-key-vault.md

 ---
 title: Enable Azure Key Vault for Apache Airflow backend
-description: This article explains how to enable Azure Key Vault as the secret backend in Apache Airflow Jobs. ms.reviewer: xupxhou ms.author: abnarain
+description: This article explains how to enable Azure Key Vault as the secret backend in Apache Airflow Job. ms.reviewer: xupxhou ms.author: abnarain
 author: abnarain